MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/clipping.md

 To understand the rationale for this difference, it's helpful to understand what a region is.
 If you've thought about how the clip operations or region operations might be implemented internally, it probably seems very complicated.
 Several potentially very complex paths are being combined, and the outline of the resultant path is likely an algorithmic nightmare.

-But this job is simplified considerably if each path is reduced to a series of horizontal scan lines, such as those in old-fashioned vacuum tube TVs.
+This job is simplified considerably if each path is reduced to a series of horizontal scan lines, such as those in old-fashioned vacuum tube TVs.
 Each scan line is simply a horizontal line with a start point and an end point.
-For example, a circle with a radius of 10 can be decomposed into 20 horizontal scan lines, each of which starts at the left part of the circle and ends at the right part.
+For example, a circle with a radius of 10 pixels can be decomposed into 20 horizontal scan lines, each of which starts at the left part of the circle and ends at the right part.
 Combining two circles with any region operation becomes very simple because it's simply a matter of examining the start and end coordinates of each pair of corresponding scan lines.

-This is what a region is: A series of horizontal scan lines that defines an area.
+This is what a region is: A series of horizontal scan lines that define an area.

 However, when an area is reduced to a series of scan lines, these scan lines are based on a particular pixel dimension.
 Strictly speaking, the region is not a vector graphics object.
 It is closer in nature to a compressed monochrome bitmap than to a path.
 Consequently, regions cannot be scaled or rotated without losing fidelity, and for this reason they are not transformed when used for clipping areas.